 Footprint neutral or negative

-Human activities or services that result in no increase or a net reduction in humanity’s Ecological Footprint .
+Human activities or services that result in no increase or a net reduction in humanity’s Ecological Footprint.
 For example, the activity of insulating an existing house has a Footprint for production and installation of the insulation materials.
 This insulation in turn reduces the energy needed for cooling and heating this existing house.
 If the Footprint reduction from this energy cutback is equal to or greater than the original Footprint of insulating the house, the latter becomes a Footprint neutral or negative activity.
 On the other hand, making a new house highly energy efficient does not by itself make the house Footprint neutral, unless at the same time it causes reduction in other existing Footprints.
-This Footprint reduction has to be larger than the Footprint of building and occupying the new house.
+This Footprint reduction must be larger than the Footprint of building and occupying the new house.

 global hectare (gha)

-Global hectares are the accounting unit for the Ecological Footprint and biocapacity accounts.
+Global hectares are the accounting unit for the Ecological Footprint and Biocapacity accounts.
 These productivity weighted biologically productive hectares allow researchers to report both the biocapacity of the earth or a region and the demand on biocapacity (the Ecological Footprint).
 A global hectare is a biologically productive hectare with world average biological productivity for a given year.
-Global hecares are needed because different land types have different productivities.
+Global hectares are needed because different land types have different productivities.
 A global hectare of, for example, cropland, would occupy a smaller physical area than the much less biologically productive pasture land, as more pasture would be needed to provide the same biocapacity as one hectare of cropland.
 Because world productivity varies slightly from year to year, the value of a global hectare may change slightly from year to year.

 Guidelines (for Footprint studies)